 So I asked him about the door handle and he said "No problem we have it ordered.
 I will overnight it to you when it comes in."
 I said "I will have it installed and he would pay for it and he agreed."
 I have that in writing on the bill of sale.
 I also put that it was to be done within 15 days.
 Scammers like to string you out on eBay past the feedback limit and you can't do anything after that time.
 I agreed, gave him the check and we completed the deal.
 I asked him for the temporary tag and he pulled out his wallet and gave me $40.00 in cash and said you will have to go down the street to the transfer tag office and get it.

-On the way to the get the tag I here this wind.
+He printed me directions out and I had to go about 3 miles with no tag to get the temporary tag.
+On the way to the get the tag I hear this wind.
 The passenger door is whistling.
 I think it's the trim molding but it is the window regulator bolts busted.
 I was able to push up the window and keep it there until I got home to fix.
 I know that I bought the car as is and when I drove it off the lot my problem.
 So really my issue was the handle.
-I get home sent a couple emails and he said his mechanic screwed up just get a estimate and fix and he would pay.
+I get home, sent a couple emails and he said his mechanic screwed up - just get an estimate and fix and he would pay.
 That was at the 15 day mark.

 The car has worked out fine for me and I got it for a good price.
-We all take the chance things like this will happen on e-bay.
+We all take the chance.
+Things like this will happen on eBay.
 But I have filed a case with eBay and will file a report with the attorney general of Pennsylvania.
 At this point it's not the money.
-You have to decide if the car is worth it but check it very carefully and remember that once you give him his check it's your car as is.
-Ebay's protection program is very limited and covers only the major things not my $200 or the window regulator which cost me an additional $345.00.
+You have to decide if the car is worth it but check it very carefully and remember that once you give him his check it's your car as is. eBay's protection program is very limited and covers only the major things not my $200 or the window regulator which cost me an additional $345.00.